makeabilitylab/physcomp/arduino/potentiometers.md

 #### How to measure current with a multimeter

-While voltmeter's measure voltage in parallel, ammeter's measure current in series.
+Voltmeter's **measure voltage** in **parallel**.
+Ammeter's **measure current** in **series** (ammeter comes from Amperage meter).
 See the wiring diagram below.

 ![Shows two pictures: image on left shows how to measure voltage in parallel using a multimeter and figure on right shows how to measure current in series using a multimeter](assets/images/Multimeter_HowToMeasureVoltageAndCurrent.png)
 Image from this great ["Science Buddies" tutorial](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-multimeter#usingamultimeter) on using multimeters.
 {: .fs-1 }

-To help us think about and remember how to measure current, I like to return to our water analogies from lecture and think of the ammeter as if it is a mechanical water flow meter (aka a turbine) that must be in-line within a pipe to measure water flow.
+To help us think about and remember how to measure current, I like to return to our water analogies from lecture: think of the ammeter as if it's a mechanical water flow meter (aka a turbine) that must be in-line within a pipe to measure water flow.
+An ammeter must be "in line" to measure current—you must rewire your circuit such that current is forced through your ammeter (just like water flowing through a turbine in a pipe).

 ![Image shows a water flow meter that uses a turbine in series with a pipe to measure water flow and makes analogy to measure current in line with an ammeter](assets/images/Multimeter_MeasuringCurrentInSeriesLikeWaterFlowTurbine.png)
 Image adapted from ["Science Buddies"](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-multimeter#usingamultimeter).